PaperStrike/playwright-fixtures/README.md

 ### Type Test

 The test you get from this wrapper.
-All properties in the base test will be preserved, while the call signatures will be replaced.
+All properties in the base test are retained, and the call signature is replaced.

 ```ts
 type KeyValue = Record<string, unknown>;